SalvoIDE/TMT-APP/README.md

 ------------------------------------------------------------
 - Data is stored temporarily in the browser’s localStorage.
 - Upon completion, three output files are generated.
-- Files are automatically opened in a new tab for saving via:
+- Files are automatically opened in a new tab for saving.
-    "Share → Save to Files" (on iPad)
 - No external network connections or APIs are used.
 - Only Participant ID is collected (no personal data).